 - Video Tutorials - This is a collection of video tutorials where you can learn a variety of general coursework.

 - Game Design Books - This is a collection of in-depth eBooks, articles and videos on writing stories for games, crafting fun experiences for players and more.
 Learn what it takes to be an efficient game designer

 Artists are redefining the limits of what games are capable of displaying visually on screen.
 They are shaping the future of one of the world's fastest growing forms of entertainment.
 Get creative and explore the skills to give you a foundation in understanding content creation for both 2D and 3D games.
 Learn to develop well-versed 2D and 3D asset creation for game development.
 You will learn a variety of software tools to gain the necessary skills for 3D modeling, texturing, lighting and animation.

 - Game Art Resources - This page provides a collection of in-depth eBooks, articles and video tutorials depending on the specific software and tools for game art content creation.
 You will learn how to create both 2D and 3D content to suit any game.

 Bring your artwork to life by learning and understanding the development side through game programming.
 Learn the languages and tools necessary to develop and program both single and multiplayer games for consoles, personal computers and mobile devices.
 The level of sophistication involved in game development is continually advancing.
 This section provides resources to help you develop critical thinking, problem solving, and analytical skills when it comes to programming games.
-You will lean to program tools and graphics, networking for online play, the math and physics which bring worlds to life, artificial intelligence for opponents, and user-interfaces.
+You will learn to program tools and graphics, networking for online play, the math and physics which bring worlds to life, artificial intelligence for opponents, and user-interfaces.